nichol92/Gone-Phishing-scripts-and-stuff/README.md

 # Gone-Phishing-scripts-and-stuff
-task's that need doing:
+#task's that need doing

-python Script
+#python Script

-  1. Get a hold of the big list of MAC address vendors that comes with WireShark.
-Find it on the PC or on-line.
+ # 1. Get a hold of the big list of MAC address vendors that comes with WireShark.
+Find it on the
+  #PC or on-line.
-  – If you don’t know what a MAC address is, ask or google it.
+  #– If you don’t know what a MAC address is, ask or google it.
-  – Write a program in Python that accepts a partial MAC address and then uses this list to identify the vendor.
+ # – Write a program in Python that accepts a partial MAC address and then uses this list to
+  #identify the vendor.

 Bash Script
   2. The directories /proc and /dev contain useful information about running processes, the machine